rileycrane/flashinvader/README.md

 - `maxFlashes`: Maximum number of flashes to display (default: 50)
 - Update interval: Change the `setInterval` value (default: 5000ms)
 - Sound effects: Modify the Web Audio API parameters in `createShootSound()`
+- City coordinates: Add more cities to `initializeCityCoordinates()`